Rhai Script API Reference

 Terminating client requests

 Your Rhai script can terminate the associated client request that triggered it.
-To do so, it throws an exception.
+To do so, it must throw an exception from the supergraph service.
 This returns an Internal Server Error to the client with a 500 response code.

 For example: